 Giant craft and smaller robots cut off the town.
 It seems the aliens are using it as a testbed for a virus that drives humans to kill themselves.
 Norris along with fellow cop Patrick (Ritchie Crane, The Legend of Mordred) along with civilians Dale (Michael Terry) and the possibly infected Mitchell (Philip Alexander Baker) take refuge in the police station.
 But that refuge proves to be temporary.

 Alien Outbreak features some incredible effects.
 The giant alien craft, the giant humanoid whatever they are and the distinctly non-humanoid robots are very well realized.
 There’s not a lot in the way of gore effects, but the odd bit of bloodshed is handled with equal skill.

 Thankfully, Alien Outbreak isn’t just a feature-length effects showreel.
 There’s plenty of genuinely tense creeping around dark hallways interspersed with bursts of action.
-That includes a failed rescue attempt featuring Jimmy ‘The Bee’ Bennett (Doll Cemetery, Scareycrows) as one of the officers involved.
+That includes a failed rescue attempt featuring Jimmy ‘The Bee’ Bennett (The Haunting of Pendle Hill, Scareycrows) as one of the officers involved.

 There’s one hell of a twist thrown out in the final few minutes of Alien Outbreak.
 One I didn’t see coming, but when you look back at the rest of the film makes perfect sense.
 We’re left hanging on whether or not that is what’s happening, but that will be for the inevitable sequel to explain.

-High Octane Pictures will release Alien Outbreak On Demand and DVD February 11, 2020.
+High Octane Pictures will release Alien Outbreak On Demand and on DVD on February 11, 2020.
 You can check the film’s Facebook page for more details.